Children’s ministry faces significant challenges. Even though there are ministry successes and joys, setbacks and sorrows are commonplace.

 - Get in tune for prayer by picturing each child in his/her family.
 See them as Jesus sees them.

 - Ask Him to draw them to Him.
-Listen to Him as He says, “Let the little children come to me” Matthew 19:14.
+Listen to Jesus as He says, “Let the little children come to me” Matthew 19:14.

-- Look to Jesus to fill them with His Spirit and make them conduits for the work of His Spirit.
+- Look to Jesus to fill them with His Spirit and make them fit for the work of His Spirit.

-- Expect Him to hear you and believe that He will help them live only all for Him.
+- Expect Him to hear you and believe Jesus will help them live only all for Him.

 Praying for the parents.

-If children’s ministry is going to thrive post-COVID-19, parents need a fresh revelation of the magnitude and magnificence of Jesus.
+If children’s ministry is going to thrive, parents need a fresh revelation of the magnitude and magnificence of Jesus.

 - Ask the Lord to open their eyes to see His glory and receive His grace.